MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 <!--more-->

-After over a year of blogging for MarsBased and other sites, such as <a href="http://www.startupgrind.com/barcelona" title="Startup Grind Barcelona" target="_blank">Startup Grind</a>, <a href="http://barcelonaventures.com/blog/" title="Barcelona Ventures blog" target="_blank">Barcelona Ventures</a> or <a href="https://medium.com/@lexrodba" title="@Lexrodba Medium" target="_blank">my personal Medium</a>, I've learned a thing or two that I wanted to share with all of you.
+After over a year of blogging for MarsBased and other sites, such as <a href="http://www.startupgrind.com/barcelona" title="Startup Grind Barcelona" target="_blank">Startup Grind</a>, <a href="http://barcelonaventures.com/blog/" rel="nofollow" title="Barcelona Ventures blog" target="_blank">Barcelona Ventures</a> or <a href="https://medium.com/@lexrodba" title="@Lexrodba Medium" target="_blank">my personal Medium</a>, I've learnt a thing or two that I wanted to share with all of you.

 ###Choose a good title###

 Let's start off from the very beginning: the title.
 Nowadays titles do not only have to be understandable by humans, but by robots too.
-And while we don't refer to robots like <a href="http://static.guim.co.uk/sys-images/Guardian/Pix/pictures/2014/2/21/1392977241047/Robot-from-The-Terminator-010.jpg" title="Robot" target="_blank">this one</a> or <a href="http://img4.wikia.nocookie.net/__cb20141005032524/deadliestfiction/images/e/eb/Optimus_Prime_Generation_1.jpg" title="Robot" target="_blank">this one</a>, it's always a good idea to let Google bots and the rest of web crawlers "understand" that title.
+And while we don't refer to robots like <a href="http://static.guim.co.uk/sys-images/Guardian/Pix/pictures/2014/2/21/1392977241047/Robot-from-The-Terminator-010.jpg" title="Robot" target="_blank" rel="nofollow">this one</a> or <a href="http://img4.wikia.nocookie.net/__cb20141005032524/deadliestfiction/images/e/eb/Optimus_Prime_Generation_1.jpg" title="Robot" target="_blank" rel="nofollow">this one</a>, it's always a good idea to let Google bots and the rest of web crawlers "understand" that title.

 Therefore, if you're writing a guide on how to craft good blog posts you might want to go with "<i>How To Craft Good Posts For Your Blog</i>" or "<i>10 Useful Tips For Writing a Blog</i>".
 Choosing a title like "<i>Disentangling the Unfathomable Nature of Swordbuckling in the Interwebs</i>" probably won't get you very far.

-Titles should be meaningful, just like the first sentence of the post. <a href="https://blog.bufferapp.com/headline-formulas?utm_content=buffer144c3&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer" title="Buffer blog" target="_blank">Readers absorb the first and last three words of a sentence</a>, so make them count.
+Titles should be meaningful, just like the first sentence of the post. <a href="https://blog.bufferapp.com/headline-formulas?utm_content=buffer144c3&utm_medium=social&utm_source=marsbased.com&utm_campaign=marsbased" title="Buffer blog" target="_blank">Readers absorb the first and last three words of a sentence</a>, so make them count.
 Also, avoid clickbait titles ("<i>I Unboxed My iPhone and I Couldn't Believe What Happened Next</i>") where possible.
 They're not worth it: they might earn you a thousand followers today, but all will be gone tomorrow if you don't deliver what's promised.

 Last, but not least, titles should include your keywords.
 If you're blogging about gadgets, include the words <i>wearables</i>, <i>tech</i>, <i>smartphones</i>, <i>gadgets</i>, etc. This will help SEO and thus increase your blog's visibility.
-Ideally, post titles <a href="http://www.orbitmedia.com/blog/ideal-blog-post-length/" title="Marketing tips" target="_blank">shouldn't exceed 60 characters</a>.
+Ideally, post titles <a href="http://www.orbitmedia.com/blog/ideal-blog-post-length/" rel="nofollow" title="Marketing tips" target="_blank">shouldn't exceed 60 characters</a>.

 ###Catch your reader's attention###